marikonakano/Dengue-Infected-Mosquito-Detection/README.md

 ## Usage
 The code uses Pytorch.
 Please install the Pytorch Package.

-Unzip Melspec.zip in the Dataset Folder and locate it in the Dataset folder.
+Unzip Melspec.zip in the Dataset Folder and locate it in the local Dataset folder.

 Select pre-trained data in the Model Folder if only the pre-trained LSTM is proven.